 8. Being open-minded

-Having beliefs and values is important, but so is a willingness to learn new things an adapt your beliefs and perspectives accordingly.
+Having beliefs and values is important, but so is a willingness to learn new things and adapt your beliefs and perspectives accordingly.
 No matter how certain you are that a current opinion you have or way of doing something is the correct one, by shutting off any alternatives, you show yourself to be close-minded, short-sighted, and way too stubborn.

 9. Showing sympathy and empathy